CRYSTAL METHAMPHETAMINE / TINA: CHEMSEX SUPPORT

 Crystal meth is a strong, highly addictive amphetamine stimulant which is usually snorted, smoked, mixed with water and injected (slamming), or injected inside the anus (booty bumping).
+For people engaging in chemsex, tina is another name for crystal meth.
 It releases the brain’s stress hormone norepinephrine and feel good chemicals dopamine and serotonin which makes people feel high, full of energy, confident, impulsive, less likely to feel pain and very horny with fewer inhibitions.
 It suppresses appetite and increases energy levels, so people taking Crystal can go for days without eating or sleeping.
 It is often used during non-stop sex sessions and on the clubbing scene.

 Sex on Crystal Meth